Restoring a period fireplace

-Sandblasting is by far the quickest and the easiest way to fully remove all the layers of existing paint from a fireplace (and the same applies to authentic painted metal radiators).
+Sandblasting is by far the quickest and the easiest way to fully remove all the layers of existing paint from a fireplace (and the same applies to authentically painted metal radiators).
 Of course, this costs money and not everyone has a budget to work with so we’ll cover removing the paint yourself below.

 Using sandblasting, the fireplace or radiator is stripped back to the bare cast iron, ready for its new finish.
-Then, a high temperature matt black paint is applied, heat proof to 600 degrees Celsius, in around 5-6 thin coats.
+Then, a high-temperature matt black paint is applied, heatproof to 600 degrees Celsius, in around 5-6 thin coats.
 This allows the definition and detail of the restored fireplace to show through but gives a full covering.

 Once the black paint is on and dry, there are a number of options for finishes: grate polish, detail polished or powder coat, for example.
-All of this is done by a professional who can walk you through the different options.
+All of this is done by a professional who will walk you through the different options.

 Removing the paint yourself

 You won’t be able to use a heat gun on cast iron – the sudden difference in temperature may cause the iron to crack.
 Instead, you’ll need to choose a chemical paint stripper.
-Eco-friendly options are water-based strippers such as Polycell Less Mess Paint Stripper and Home Strip Paint and Varnish Remover.
+Eco-friendly options will be water-based strippers such as Polycell Less Mess Paint Stripper and Home Strip Paint and Varnish Remover.

 If it’s a real old fireplace, you’ll find this is going to take time.
 You’ll likely find yourself repeating the process two or three times to get most of the paint off because there are so many layers.
-Any remaining bits of sticky paint can be removed with white spirit, and any existing rust stains can be removed with a rust remover.
+Any remaining bits of sticky paint should be removed with white spirit, and any existing rust stains can be removed with a rust remover.